sybila/biodivine-lib-bdd/README.md

 ```

 Additionally, we provide serialisation into a custom string and binary formats as well as `.dot`.
-For a more detailed description, see the tutorial module in documentation.
+For a more detailed description, see the [tutorial module](./tutorial/index.html) documentation.
+There is also an experimental support for converting BDDs back into boolean expressions.